nmeum/readit/README.md

 are provided for field values: References and sets.
 References are enclosed in square brackets and contain (one or more) reference to the unique identifiers of other entries.
-Sets are collections of multiple values, e.g. multiple author names.
+Sets are collections of multiple values, e.g. multiple author names, sets are specified using curly brackets.

 The optional notes are separated from key-value pairs using an empty line (even when fields are omitted).
 The reference and set literals